-Dusseldorf.
+Düsseldorf.
 The Real supermarket chain wants to do away with plastic bags in the fruit and vegetable department by winter 2020.
-The thin plastic bags are to be replaced by free paper bags made of recycled material.
+The thin plastic bags are to be replaced by free paper bags made from recycled material.
 The supermarket chain also wants to offer reusable nets.
 However, customers will have to buy these.
-By doing away with plastic bags in stores, the company says it can save up to 70 million plastic bags.
+According to the company, eliminating plastic bags in stores could save up to 70 million plastic bags.

-The German League for the Environment and Nature Conservation sees the reduction of plastic bags as a sensible step in the right direction.
+The German Association for the Environment and Nature Conservation sees the reduction of plastic bags as a sensible step in the right direction.
 Nevertheless, it criticizes the use of paper bags as an alternative.
-Although these would be easier to break down in nature, their production unfortunately requires a high input of resources.
-More energy and water are needed to produce paper bags than plastic products.
-It would be better to use reusable bags, such as those already used by Edeka and Rewe.
+Although these would be easier to break down in nature, they unfortunately require a lot of resources to produce.
+The production of paper bags requires more energy and more water than plastic products.
+It is better to use reusable bags, such as those already used by Edeka and Rewe.

-"Sustainability is playing an increasingly important role for our customers in the food retail sector," mentioned the company's chief executive Patrick Müller-Sarmiento.
-Therefore, the company wants to take further steps in the future to protect the environment.
+"Sustainability is playing an increasingly important role for our customers in the food retail sector," mentioned the company's CEO Patrick Müller-Sarmiento.
+The company would therefore like to take further steps to protect the environment in the future.

 Well finally.
 It's nice that the supermarkets are now slowly coming around to the idea 🙂 It took long enough!